 Mandarins are among the most popular wildfowl in collections throughout the world for both their ornamental appearance and their charm.
 The drake in its full glory displays a chestnut, buff and maroon body together with green crest, orange cheek whiskers and spectacular orange dorsal sails.

 Mandarins are lively and active ducks at all times but the drake is at its best in its elaborate courtship display.
 The Mandarin drake has a weak whistle whilst the duck has a soft quack.

 Their natural habitat is mature deciduous woodland or parkland with quiet pools and streams.
 Their preference is for woodland suitable for perching on lower branches.

 In the wild, Mandarins usually nest in trees, lining the hollow with down, whilst in captivity they are happy to use raised nesting boxes.
 They lay a clutch size of 9-12 eggs which the female incubates for 28-30 days.

 CAROLINA WOOD DUCK Aix sponsa

 Carolinas, sometimes known as North American Wood Duck, are among the most popular wildfowl in collections throughout the world.
 Equally ornate as the Mandarin, the Carolina drake has distinctive green, blue and violet hues on the head, crest and upper body contrasting with buff sides and chestnut chest and rump.

 The Carolina has a range of calls, the drake being relatively silent but the duck possessing a squealing call.
 They tend to perch on stumps and tree branches.
 The Carolina is very much a wood dweller with preferred habitats of shallow water and deciduous woodland.

-Carolinas breed more readily than mandarins nesting in trees hollows (or raised boxes in captivity).
+Carolinas breed more readily than Mandarins nesting in tree hollows (or raised boxes in captivity).
 They lay clutches of 9-14 eggs which are incubated by the female for 28-30 days.
-If a clutch is lost Carolinas wil usually re-nest.
+If a clutch is lost, Carolinas will usually re-nest.